zahiruldu/global.hackathon/Teams/AAVAA/ABOUT.md

 About our skills and what we are going to do?
 =======
-- PHP
-- CSS3
+- Spring + Hibernate
-- HTML5
+- AngularJS
-- Creativity!
+- Android